-- Goals focus on the overall expectation of the course (course-centered) - Objectives focus on the material covered (instructor-centered) - Outcomes focus on knowledge and skills (student-centered)
+- Goals focus on the overall expectation of the course or activity (coursecentered) - Objectives focus on the material covered (instructor-centered) - Outcomes focus on knowledge and skills (student-centered)

 But it doesn't start here.

 • It starts with the Big Ideas.